garyhlai/garys-notebook-gatsby/src/pages/2020-07-06_1/index.md

 ## <u>re.escape</u>

-When I was first reading about re.escape, I struggled a bit because the word “escape” didn’t make sense to me — it just means **make a special character not special anymore.**
+When I was first reading about re.escape, I struggled a bit because the word “escape” didn’t make sense to me — it simply means **make a special character not special anymore.**

 ```python
 s = “ab\tc”
 print(s) # this will return “ab    c"
 ```

-What happens under the hood is that whenever Python sees `\t` or other special characters, it will replace `\t` with a character that represents tab; however, sometimes we want the string to literally have `\t`, instead of the tab - this is when we need to "escape".
+What happens under the hood is that whenever Python sees `\t` or other special characters, it will replace `\t` with a character that represents tab; however, sometimes we want the string to literally have `"\t"`, instead of the tab - this is when we need to "escape".
 The common strategy to “escape” a special character is to backslash \ it.

 ```python
 s = “ab\\tc”